The Mysteries of Machu Picchu

 DAY 3: ANCASCOCHA – QESQUA

-On this third day you will spend the night in Qesqua, a small community who inhabitants live in the middle of the Andes and with which you can learn the customs and traditions of the area.
+On this third day you will spend the night at Qesqua, a small community that lives in the middle of the Andes and where you will be able to learn customs and traditions of the area.

 DAY 4: QESQUA – OLLANTAYTAMBO – AGUAS CALIENTES

 After three days of practically no communication and surrounded by only nature, on the fourth day of trekking from Ancascocha to Machu Picchu you will return to civilization.
 The first stop of this 14 km/9 mi road will be at the striking Incan fort of Paucar Cancha, and further on you will come across the Willcaraqay ruins.
 Get the most out of your time to discover all of its hidden places!

 After seven hours you will arrive to Ollantaytambo.
 If you have time, remember to visit its majestic ruins and its cobblestone pavement streets that have resisted since the Inca era.
 At Ollantaytambo you will take the Inca Rail train that takes you to Aguas Calientes or to Machu Picchu Town, the last stop before arriving to our World Wonder.

 If you still have some energy in you, we recommend taking a stroll in this beautiful city with rivers and mountains.